1937 Soviet Top League: Changes from last season

-This year it was decided to have both season halves combined.
-After playing two games in the Group B it was decided to return CDKA Moscow back to the Group A. The Group A was extended once again to nine teams with a new team FC Metallurg Moscow joining the group that won the 1936 Group B fall championship.
+After playing two games in the Group B it was decided to return CDKA Moscow back to the Group A. The Group A was extended once again to nine teams with a new team FC Metallurg Moscow joining the group that won the 1936 Group B fall championship as Serp i Molot Moscow.
 At the end of the season no teams were relegated as the group was planned to be extended for the next season.
-The season started in the summer after the cup competition that preceded it and was also won by Dynamo Moscow.